ROCm/rocm-examples/Libraries/rocSPARSE/README.md

 The examples in this subdirectory showcase the functionality of the [rocSPARSE](https://github.com/rocmSoftwarePlatform/rocSPARSE) library.
 The examples build on both Linux and Windows for both the ROCm (AMD GPU) and CUDA (NVIDIA GPU) backend.

+## Note on asynchronous execution

+All rocSPARSE library functions, unless otherwise stated, are non blocking and executed asynchronously with respect to the host.
+They may return before the actual computation has finished.
+For more information see the [rocSPARSE documentation](https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/basics.html#asynchronous-execution).

 ## Prerequisites

 ### Linux